Short Summary Union Budget Discussion 2021

 - Disallowance of PF contribution:

-In case the employee’s PF contribution was deducted but not deposited by the employer, it will not be allowed as a deduction for the employer.
+In case the employee’s PF contribution was deducted but not deposited by the employer, it will not be allowed as an expenses deduction for the employer.

 - Section 43CA stands amended: